CLSherrod/clsherrod.github.io/_posts/2009-10-02-retire-simple-system-works.md

 date: 2009-10-02
 published: true
 categories:
-- Essays
+  - Success & Prosperity
 tags:
   - Retirement
-- Richard Branson
+  - richard-branson
-permalink: "/retire-simple-system-works/"
+permalink: /retire-simple-system-works/
 ---
 I heard a growing trend is for people to retire to college towns where they can volunteer and keep learning new things.
 Good idea.